Codecademy/docs/content/css/concepts/position/terms/static/static.md

   - 'paths/front-end-engineer-career-path'
 ---

-In CSS, the **`static`** value of the `position` property allows an element to be positioned in accordance with the normal flow of the page, meaning it appears where it would naturally occur on the page without any adjustments.
-The elements won't affected by `top`, `bottom`, `left` and `right` properties.
+In CSS, the **`static`** value of the `position` property allows an element to be positioned following the normal flow of the page, meaning it appears where it would naturally occur on the page without any adjustments.
+The elements won't be affected by the `top`, `bottom`, `left`, and `right` properties.

 > **Note:** HTML elements are positioned `static` by default.